 He completed his medical degree in 2017, then began functional medicine practice in 2018 at Hospital Ángeles Tijuana.
 In the Lyme program, Dr. Meraz coordinates day-to-day clinical care — monitoring treatment response, communicating directly with patients, and ensuring continuity between every element of the protocol throughout each patient’s stay.

 Nancy Miranda specializes in physiotherapy for patients undergoing advanced medical treatment, with over six years of experience in oncology rehabilitation.
-Her work focuses on preserving function, managing the physical toll of intensive protocols, and supporting patients through every phase of recovery.
+For Lyme patients, her role addresses mobility, neuromuscular function, lymphatic circulation, respiratory support, and the fatigue that accompanies intensive treatment.

-For Lyme patients, her role addresses dimensions beyond the primary therapies: mobility, neuromuscular function, lymphatic circulation, respiratory support, and the fatigue that accompanies intensive treatment.
 Her certifications in myofascial release, lymphedema management, and neuromuscular bandaging are directly relevant to the Lyme patient population where pain, joint involvement, and nervous system strain are consistent features.
-She is a professor at Universidad de Durango's Tijuana campus.
+She is a professor at Universidad de Durango’s Tijuana campus.

-Paola Mireles is a licensed nutritionist from Mexicali, Baja California, who completed her clinical training in Tijuana and her social service at the General Hospital of Tijuana — where she gained hands-on experience in nutritional care across multiple hospital areas, including intensive care for adult and pediatric populations.
-She graduated with honors, reflecting the academic dedication she brings to her clinical practice.
+Paola Mireles is a licensed nutritionist from Mexicali, Baja California, who completed her clinical training in Tijuana and her social service at the General Hospital of Tijuana.
+She graduated with honors and brings four years of oncology nutrition experience to the Lyme program.

 Our case manager reviews every patient individually.
 Tell us your history and we will outline what a program would look like for you specifically.